 Container Gardening

 Once you've exhausted the space in your garden, you may still be able to expand with container gardening.
-Driveways, porches, balconies, and xeriscapes are all great use cases for some containers
+Driveways, porches, balconies, and xeriscapes are all great use cases for some containers or grow bags.

 Container plants may also benefit from the ability to be moved around a space to adjust for sunlight needs, or to take indoors to protect from adverse conditions.